karlch/vimiv-qt/docs/documentation/metadata.rst

 Create Own Plugins
 ------------------

-One can extend Vimiv's metadata capabilities by creating own metadata plugins.
-This is for example useful, if you want to use a different metadata backend.
+One can extend vimiv's metadata capabilities by creating own metadata plugins.
+This is useful if you want to use a different metadata backend.

 The rough steps are the following: